U.S. Is About To Reinstate Iran Sanctions. Here's What That Means

 What's going on with the Iran nuclear deal now?

-Iran signed the deal in 2015 with the U.S., the U.K., France, Germany, Russia, China and Germany, and the U.N.
+Iran signed the deal in 2015 with the U.S., the U.K., France, Germany, Russia, China and the European Union, and the U.N.
 Security Council endorsed it not long afterward.
 To this point, the U.S. is the only party to drop out of the multilateral agreement.

 That's partly because the International Atomic Energy Agency, whose inspectors have overseen the destruction of much of Iran's equipment for producing nuclear fuel, has said repeatedly that Iran is in compliance with the deal's terms.